-If equipment or tangible personal property is purchased with grant funds, applicants shall submit an inventory in accordance with relevant OMB requirements at closeout.
-The program office recommends that if the equipment is no longer needed, recipients are encouraged to request disposition instructions for equipment approximately 150 days before the project period ends to allow sufficient time to have equipment disposition requests addressed before a project ends.
+The program office recommends that if equipment under an award is no longer needed as described in 2 C.F.R.
+200.313, recipients are encouraged to request disposition instructions for equipment approximately 150 days before the project period ends to allow sufficient time to have equipment disposition requests addressed before a project ends.
 Equipment disposition instructions typically require that recipients complete an "other" award action request in Grants Online.
-NOAA will provide instructions for disposition in accordance with 2 CFR 200.
+NOAA will provide instructions for disposition in accordance with OMB requirements.